bjornBES/GamingCPU_Project/CPU/BCG16/BCG16-SPECS-CPU.md

 ## Screen

-The screen is a 320×240 VGA screen with a 8 bpp and 1 bit for Alpha
+The screen is a 320×240 VGA screen with a 8 bpp

 ### Writing to the screen